 - Loads enabled plugins from

-- Subscribes to
+hq_plugins - Subscribes to

-hq_plugin_event_queue via Realtime for new events
+hq_plugin_event_queuevia Realtime for new events - Subscribes to

-- Dispatches matching events to plugins (in-process for local, HTTP POST for webhook)
+hq_pluginsfor config changes (enable/disable/update → hot reload) - Dispatches matching events to plugins (in-process for local, HTTP POST for webhook)

 - Records results in

-- Falls back to polling every 5 seconds if Realtime disconnects
+hq_plugin_events - Falls back to polling every 5 seconds if Realtime disconnects

 Relationship to other systems

 hq-bootstrap (the OpenClaw plugin) hooks into the LLM call lifecycle — model routing, usage logging, budget enforcement.
 It’s adapter-specific.
 The HQ plugin system hooks into the business logic lifecycle — tasks, agents, knowledge, inbox.
-They coexist: hq-bootstrap forwards usage.recorded and budget.exceeded events to the plugin event queue.
+They coexist: hq-bootstrap forwardsusage.recorded and budget.exceeded events to the plugin event queue.

 Source connectors (gateway/connectors/) sync external data into HQ’s knowledge system.
 They’re purpose-built for data ingestion.
 Plugins react to HQ events and take actions.
 If you want to sync GitHub Wiki → HQ knowledge, use a connector.
 If you want to create Linear issues when HQ tasks are created, use a plugin.